 and Confused, ShowStudio and Hypebeast to the likes of Jazz FM, Vogue, GQ, The Financial Times and

 The Crafts Council.
 On an international basis, Nicholas has a strong following in Japan where he

 consistently receives press from GRIND magazine, Popeye, Eyescream and Brutus and has hosted events

 in Tokyo, working with his stockists such as Ware-mo-Kou.
 Nicholas is equally stocked within notable

-stores such as International Gallery Beams, all accounts of Dover Street Market and the Bureau in Belfast.
+stores such as International Gallery Beams and Dover Street Market.